Pizza Margherita, Homemade Tomato Sauce, Homemade Ricotta

 Oh my gosh, I have so much deliciousness to report to you all, I don’t know where to begin.
-I suppose it all started last week after Food 52 reminded me of Marcella Hazan’s widely adored tomato sauce recipe and the NY Times reminded me of the pleasure of eating fresh ricotta cheese, a delicacy (a nonentity, really) in my neck of the woods.
+I suppose it all started last week after Food 52 reminded me of Marcella Hazan’s widely adored tomato sauce recipe and the NY Times reminded me of the pleasure of eating fresh ricotta cheese.
 And then I remembered seeing a Barefoot Contessa recipe for homemade ricotta cheese on Gwyenth Paltrow’s blog, which reminded me of a different GP entry about homemade pizza, all of which has led me to so many wonderful discoveries this week.
 Is your head spinning?

 Let me summarize:

 1. Marcella Hazan’s tomato sauce is every bit as delicious as everyone has claimed.
-I’ve never had success making tomato sauce.
-Never.
-I had accepted that jarred sauce tasted better than anything I could produce at home.
-That is until this past Tuesday, when I dipped my wooden spoon into my pot of gently simmering tomatoes, lifted it to my mouth, and tasted the freshest, lightest, most delectable flavors.
-And I have been smiling ever since.
-For all of you food bloggers, I know this is nothing revelatory.
-But friends, family, and any of you out there who have tomato sauce making fears, rest assured that you, too, can cook like an Italian grandmother.
+Before this past Tuesday, when I dipped my wooden spoon into a pot of gently simmering tomatoes, lifted it to my mouth, and tasted the freshest, lightest, most delectable flavors, I had never had great success making tomato sauce.
+Friends, family, and any of you out there who have tomato-sauce making fears, rest assured that you, too, can cook like an Italian grandmother.
 This sauce is gold.

 2. Thanks to discovery #1, I’ve finally made a classic pizza margherita at home.
 One of my all-time favorite spots for thin-crust pizza is 2Amys in Washington D.C., which serves an incredible pizza margherita topped with a most memorable fresh tomato sauce.
 2Amys Pizza was my first thought after tasting Hazan’s sauce.
 Now, I’ve accepted that until I build my wood burning oven, I’m not going to achieve a restaurant quality crust at home.
 But I no longer have an excuse for not making pizza margherita.
 This sauce is so damn good.
 I credit nothing other than the sauce for producing the pizza that emerged from my oven today.
 It was one of the best.
 Less is more is the key here: a thin layer of this sauce topped sparingly with fresh mozzarella cheese and a sprinkling of fresh basil out of the oven does the job.
 Yum yum yum.